 Trout are also common in the county’s four rivers — the Nantahala, Oconaluftee, Tuckasegee and Little Tennessee.
 Two of those, the Tuck and the Little T, offer much more, including bass, crappie, walleye and the fierce muskie.

 The crown jewel of Swain County fishing is Fontana Lake.
 Record size muskie and walleye have been pulled from its 400 foot depths.
 And many believe it’s one of the best smallmouth bass fishing lakes in the country.

-NEW DELAYED HARVEST SECTION NC Wildlife Resources Commission has approved the designation of the requested 2.2 miles of the Tuckasegee River in Swain County as Delayed Harvest Waters beginning fall 2015.
+NEW DELAYED HARVEST SECTION NC Wildlife Resources Commission has designated 2.2 miles of the Tuckasegee River in Swain County as Delayed Harvest Waters beginning fall 2015.
 The DH Waters are from the US 19 bridge (at Darnell Farms) to the Slope Street bridge in town.
 Learn more

 Bryson City is one hour west of Asheville, just three hours from Atlanta and Charlotte, and two hours from Greenville, Knoxville and Chattanooga.